wasp-lang/wasp/examples/tutorials/TodoApp/README.md

 ## Running the App in GitHub Codespaces

-On the [main Wasp repo page](https://github.com/wasp-lang/wasp), click on the "Code" button and select "Open with Codespaces".
-This will open this Example App in a new Codespace.
+On the [main Wasp repo page](https://github.com/wasp-lang/wasp), click on the green "Code" button and create a new Codespace.

 Give the Codespace some time to install Wasp and finish initializing, then in the terminal run: